chl8263/HexoWork/source/_posts/Database-Question-5.md

 ~~~

-### 4. Print the person with highest person and lowest person each in solution number 3.
+### 5. Print the person with highest person and lowest person each in solution number 3.
 {% asset_img 5.PNG %}

 ~~~
+SELECT empno,
+       hiredate,
+       MAX(TO_DATE('20060805', 'YYYYMMDD') - TRUNC(hiredate)) AS WORK_DAY
+  FROM emp
+ GROUP BY empno,
+          hiredate
+          WORK_DAY
 ~~~